aisrael/elixir-phoenix-typescript-react/README.md

 ### Generate the Phoenix app

 ```
-$ mix phx.new hello --umbrella
+$ mix phx.new waitlist --umbrella
 ```

-This will generate an Elixir + Phoenix [umbrella app](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html) named `hello_umbrella` in the current directory with the following directory structure:
+This will generate an Elixir + Phoenix [umbrella app](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html) named `waitlist_umbrella` in the current directory with the following directory structure:

 ```
 .
 ├── apps
-│   ├── hello
+│   ├── waitlist
-│   └── hello_web
+│   └── waitlist_web
 └── config
 ```

-The two Elixir apps are `/apps/hello` and `apps/hello_web`.
+The two Elixir apps are `/apps/waitlist` and `apps/waitlist_web`.

 Each app will its own dependency configuration, though the entire umbrella project will have a shared dependency library (in `/deps`) for all apps.